Mauricio Hernández Norambuena: In popular culture

 In the 2012 mini-series To Love and to Die in Chile (in Spanish, Amar y Morir en Chile), he is played by Chilean actor Íñigo Urrutia.

-The chilean punk rock band Curasbun wrote a song about him in their 2016 album Inmortales (Immortals), simply titled "Ramiro".
+The Chilean punk rock band Curasbun included a song about him, titled "Ramiro", in their 2016 album Inmortales (Immortals).

 In the 2020 film Kill Pinochet (in Spanish, Matar a Pinochet), he is played by Chilean actor Cristián Carvajal.